Open-CMSIS-Pack/devtools/tools/projmgr/docs/README.md

 and provides commands to search packs, devices and components from installed packs as well as unresolved component dependencies.

+## Users Manual

+The [users manual](./Manual/Overview.md) describes the operation of the CMSIS Project Manager and explains the input files that are processed to generate the CMSIS project along with the *.CPRJ files.

 ## Requirements

 The CMSIS Pack repository must be present in the environment.